-Transposition of the great arteries (TGA) is a congenital heart defect, where the aorta and pulmonary artery are switched, or transposed.
-This changes the way blood circulates through the body and causes a shortage of oxygen-rich blood flowing to the body.
+Transposition of the great arteries (TGA) is a congenital heart defect where the aorta and pulmonary artery are switched.
+This changes the way blood circulates through the body causing oxygen-poor blood to flow to the body.

 How is TGA diagnosed and monitored during pregnancy?

-Most babies with TGA can be delivered by whatever route the mother desires, usually vaginally.
-It is best for these babies to be delivered at a medical center where there is immediate access to a team of pediatric cardiologists and neonatologists, along with an established NICU (Neonatal Intensive Care Unit).
+Most babies with TGA can be delivered vaginally at full term unless otherwise indicated by your obstetrician.
+It is best for these babies to be delivered at a medical center where there is access to a team of pediatric cardiologists and neonatologists, along with an established Neonatal Intensive Care Unit (NICU).